MichaelMcCulloch/hyperchess/hchess.md

     assert!(dests.contains(&coord3(2, 1, 2)), "2D diagonal xz");
     assert!(dests.contains(&coord3(1, 2, 2)), "2D diagonal yz");

-    // (2,2,2) would be (1+1, 1+1, 1+1) -> 3 non-zero displacements -> ODD -> Not a Bishop move in default "HyperChess" (usually).
-    // Let's verify standard hyperchess rules for "Bishop".
-    // mechanics.rs: `get_bishop_directions`: "count of non-zero elements is EVEN".
-    // So (1,1,1) displacement is NOT allowed. assert!(
+    assert!(
         !dests.contains(&coord3(2, 2, 2)),
         "3D space diagonal forbidden for Bishop"